tier4/AWSIM/docs/Components/Sensors/GNSSSensor/index.md

 # GNSS Sensor

-GNSS simulation component is Global Navigation Satellite System Sensor.
+GNSS senor is a component which simulates the position of vehicle computed by the Global Navigation Satellite System.
 The GNSS sensor outputs the position in the MGRS coordinate system.

 ## Prefabs

-The component prefab can be found under following path: `Assets\AWSIM\Prefabs\Sensors\GnssSensor.prefab`
+The component prefab can be found under the following path: `Assets\AWSIM\Prefabs\Sensors\GnssSensor.prefab`

 ## Scripts

-All most important scripts can be found under the ``Assets\AWSIM\Prefabs\Sensors\Gnss\*` path.
+All the most important scripts can be found under the ``Assets\AWSIM\Prefabs\Sensors\Gnss\*` path.

 The table below describes features contained in each provided script: